ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-03-17-soundcheck-user-testing-in-spotify-by-aggeliki-chrysafidi-and-prototyping-by-tom-coombs.md

 ---
 layout: post
-title: UX Talk Tokyo #24 : "Soundcheck: User Testing in Spotify" by Aggeliki Chrysafidi and "Prototyping" by Tom Coombs
+title: 2016 Mar-UX Talk Tokyo #24 : "Soundcheck: User Testing in Spotify" by Aggeliki Chrysafidi and "Prototyping" by Tom Coombs
 snippet: UXTalkTokyo is BACK for April and this time we are at IDEO.
 There will be two presentations: 1) ...
 ---
 34 participants